santhosh-r-urs/UI-Tests-with-Playwright/README.md

 11. No implicit waits or timeouts.

 **Running the tests locally:**
-1. Clone the repo
+1. Clone the repo.
-2. Run 'npm install' command
+2. Run 'npm install' command.
-3. Run 'npx playwright install' command
+3. Run 'npx playwright install' command.
-4. Run 'npm run test' command
+4. Run 'npm run test' command.
-5. Run 'npx playwright show-report' command to view the test report
+5. Run 'npx playwright show-report' command to view the test report.

 **Running the tests through GitHub UI without cloning the repo:**
 1. Navigate to 'Actions' tab of the repo in GitHub.
 2. In the 'Actions' list on the left hand side, select 'Playwright UI Test'.
 3. Click the 'Run workflow' button on the right hand side.
-4. Select the branch, (main is default)
+4. Select the branch, (main is default).
 5. Click 'Run workflow' button on the dialog.

 **Viewing the test reports for tests run on pipeline:**